-Before there were Message Boards, Wikis or the World Wide Web, before the Internet even existed in its present form note , there was Usenet, one of the first distributed discussion systems around.
-Until the rise of Web-based forums after 2000, Usenet was the place to discuss things on the Internet, and quite a few tropes regarding message boards in general started here.Usenet began in 1979, when programmers at Duke University realised that UNIX's uucp (Unix to Unix CoPy) program, which was already being used to transfer email between sites, could also be used to transfer broadcast messages between sites (the original idea was to enable "community calendar"-style announcements, hence "news") and allow for discussion areas, which they decided to call "newsgroups".
+Before there were Message Boards, Wikis or the World Wide Web, before the Internet even existed in its present form,note there was Usenet, one of the first distributed discussion systems around.
+Until the rise of Web-based forums in the late 90s and early 2000s, Usenet was the place to discuss things on the Internet, and quite a few tropes regarding message boards in general started here.Usenet began in 1979, when programmers at Duke University realised that UNIX's uucp (UNIX to UNIX copy) program, which was already being used to transfer email between sites, could also be used to transfer broadcast messages between sites (the original idea was to enable "community calendar"-style announcements, hence "news") and allow for discussion areas, which they decided to call "newsgroups".
 Eventually, as access to the Internet became more common, uucp was replaced by the Network News Transfer Protocol, and in 1985, the system itself was reorganised into 7 branches (the "Big 7") in an event called the "Great Renaming".
 An 8th, humanities, was added later.The current Big 8 are:

 - news: Discussion about Usenet itself, including proposals for new newsgroups, anti-spam activism, etc.

 - talk: Discussion of various controversial issues, such as evolution (talk.origins) and abortion (talk.abortion).

 - sci: Scientific discussion not related to computers, including math, engineering, physics, biology and astronomy.

 - comp: Computer science and IT discussions, including operating systems, hardware and applications.

 - humanities: Humanities (literature and fine arts) discussion.